Free & Reduced Meals Program

 In the fall of 2022, families need to pay full price for student meals or submit an application with the National School Lunch Program to qualify for free or reduced meals.
-The 2022 – 2023 application for free or reduced meals will become available on July 1, 2022.
+The 2022 – 2023 application for free or reduced meals is available on the district website.

 This institution is an equal-opportunity provider.

 How do I know if my child(ren) qualify for student fees assistance?